Andorra country brief

 Andorra has moved to become an active member of the international community, including through membership of the United Nations, the Council of Europe and the Organization for Security and Cooperation in Europe.
 Although not a member of the European Union, Andorra uses the euro as its currency and enjoys a 'special relationship' with the EU, such as being treated as an EU member for trade in manufactured goods (no tariffs) and as a non-EU member for agricultural products.

 Politics and Government

 Andorra is a constitutional diarchy and parliamentary democracy.
-Its heads of state – co-princes – are the President of France, François Hollande, and the Bishop of Urgell (based in the neighbouring Spanish town Seu d'Urgell), Joan Enric Vives i Sicília.
+Its heads of state – co-princes – are the President of France, Emmanuel Macron (since May 2017), and the Bishop of Urgell (based in the neighbouring Spanish town Seu d'Urgell), HE Joan Enric Vives i Sicília (since May 2003).
 The role of the co-princes is largely ceremonial.

 Parliamentary terms in the General Council (Andorran parliament) are four years, with half the counsellors elected in equal numbers from the seven administrative parishes, and the other half from a single national constituency.
-The head of government (Prime Minister-equivalent) is Antoni Martí Petit, whose broad centre-right coalition, Democrats for Andorra, came to power in April 2011, taking 21 of the country's 28 parliamentary seats.
+The head of government (Prime Minister-equivalent) is Antoni Martí Petit, whose broad centre-right coalition, Democrats for Andorra, came to power in April 2011 and again in March 2015.

 The central challenges for the principality remain implementation of further fiscal reform, closer integration with the EU through finalising negotiations on an Association Agreement and ensuring continued economic growth.